Marketed under Daraprim, it is a drug used with leucovorin to treat toxoplasmosis and cystodysporosis.

 Advise patients to keep pyrimethamine out of the reach of children as accidental ingestion has resulted in death.

 The recommended dose for the suppression of malaria should not be exceeded.
-In patients receiving a high dose, such as for the treatment of toxoplasmosis, weekly blood counts, including platelet counts, should be taken.
+In patients receiving a high amount, such as for the treatment of toxoplasmosis, weekly blood counts, including platelet counts, should be taken.

 Before using this medicine, tell your doctor or pharmacist your medical history, especially of: